 What is patriotism?
 It’s love, devotion, and pride for one’s country.
 In some ways, we tend to be patriotic in similar ways–no matter which country we’re from.
 We display flags, sing anthems, and celebrate historical events.
 For me, patriotism is deeply rooted in what my parents and ancestors have taught me and the legacy they have left.
 Patriotism is so important to me that I want to instill in my children the blessings we have in the beautiful United States of America.

 Especially during the July 4th festivities, when we attend parades, watch fireworks, and enjoy a variety of activities and festivities, I want my children to know WHY we do what we do.
 Perhaps you feel that way too.
 Whether you have children at home or are past that stage, you’ll benefit from brushing up on our nation’s profound history and doing a few, fun activities to celebrate our nation’s Independence Day.
 But being patriotic isn’t just seasonal; we can work on it year-round.

 To help all of us boost our patriotism for America, I’ve created this 30-Day Challenge.
-With it, there is also a free Facebook group if you’d like to participate with group members.
-Or you may do this at your own pace.
 Follow along in the order listed, or scramble and do in your own particular order.